Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

-When you bring a claim to the Employment Tribunal one of your biggest concerns is likely to be the Tribunal Hearing itself.
-Will your claim go to Tribunal?
+When you bring a claim to the employment tribunal, one of your biggest concerns is likely to be the tribunal hearing itself.
+Will your claim go to tribunal?
 How fast will it happen?
 Will you have time to prepare properly?
 There are a lot of genuine concerns to have when you bring a claim.
 Unfortunately, there are also a lot of myths out there that can muddy the waters and cause confusion and further stress.
-This article debunks the top three most common myths about the Tribunal hearing.
+This article debunks the most common myths about the tribunal hearing.

 The Majority of Claims Settle Long Before the Actual Tribunal Hearing

 There are a variety of reasons that your claim could settle outside of the Tribunal, and if you find yourself in a position to settle for a reasonable settlement, then you should strongly consider doing so.
 If you go to a Tribunal hearing there is no guarantee that you will win, you have as much chance of going to Tribunal and losing as you do of winning.
 Going to Tribunal is a big risk, and there are consequences to taking such a risk.
 If you lose, you could be exposed to the Respondent’s costs.